ianrae/mettle-framework/doc/dalgen_notes.md

 ------------------------

  * Play receieves the request and routes to a controller
- * Controller method uses boundary to create a presenter and request object
+ * Controller method uses boundary to create a presenter and command object
    * presenter is loaded with any filters it has been configured for
  * Presenter.process called.
 It calls any pre-filters.
- * doXYZ() called.
+ * onXYZ() called.
 It generally uses one or more DALs to get or modify entities.
-It returns a response object.
+It returns a reply object.
  * controller does one of two things:
-   * redirects to a route specified by the response
+   * redirects to a route specified by the reply
-   * renders the view specified by the response
+   * renders the view specified by the reply

 Forms
 ------